raito-io/raito-io.github.io/docs/guides/aws_sync_with_cloud.md

 {% endraw %}

 # Raito CLI Configuration
+In this case, we'll directly create and edit the Raito CLI configuration file, instead of using the `add-target` command.

 To configure the Raito CLI to synchronize your AWS S3 warehouse, start by creating a file with the name `raito.yml` and edit it to look like this: